About Richard Bertrand Spencer

 At every NPI event there is a book fair, and NPI’s publishing division, Washington Summit Publishers, also offers its white nationalist titles on its own website and through sites such as Amazon.com.

-Throughout the 2016 presidential campaign, Spencer was a vocal advocate for Donald Trump due to his signature proposal to build a wall along the United States’ border with Mexico and his racist statements referring to Mexicans as criminals and rapists.
-Following a high-profile press conference on the alt-right movement— a term that Spencer popularized— Spencer organized a press conference with Jared Taylor of American Renaissance and Peter Brimelow of VDARE, two longtime leaders in the white nationalist movement, to codify the tenets of the alt-right.
+Throughout the 2016 presidential campaign, Spencer was a vocal advocate for Donald Trump due to his signature proposal to build a wall along the United States border with Mexico and his racist statements referring to Mexicans as criminals and rapists.
+Following a high-profile press conference on the racist “alt-right” movement — a term that Spencer popularized — Spencer organized a press conference with Jared Taylor of American Renaissance and Peter Brimelow of VDARE, two longtime leaders in the white nationalist movement, to codify the tenets of the alt-right.
 “Race is real, race matters, and race is the foundation of identity,” Spencer told attendees.
 “You can’t understand who you are without race.”

-Several months later, during the National Policy Institute’s fall conference on November 19, 2016, in Washington, D.C., in what he later described as a moment of exuberance, Spencer offered the toast, “Hail Trump, hail our people, hail victory!” to the nearly 200 attendees.
+Only days after Trump’s surprising victory over Hillary Clinton, the NPI held its fall conference on November 19, 2016, in Washington, D.C.
+In what he later described as a moment of exuberance, Spencer, flush with victory, offered the toast, “Hail Trump, hail our people, hail victory!” to the nearly 200 attendees.
 He was met with a handful of stiff-armed salutes from the crowd.
 The gesture electrified the more radical sectors of the white supremacy movement while generating stern disappointment from some of its elder statesmen, including Jared Taylor.
-When asked about the incident he told Kristoffer Ronneberg, “I was as shocked as anyone by all of that.
+When asked about the incident, Taylor told Kristoffer Ronneberg: “I was as shocked as anyone by all of that.
 The alt-right is a very broad movement.
 I have always known that there were at least anonymous Twitter accounts that are openly Nazi and anti-Semitic, but I did not think that Richard Spencer was that sort of person.
 I was shocked by these images that we’ve seen.”
+The restaurant hosting the event later apologized and donated the proceeds to the Anti-Defamation League.

-Following what Spencer and the “alt-right” came to refer to as “hailgate,” the media cycle fixated on trolling attacks against a Jewish realtor living in Whitefish, Montana who had been asked by Spencer’s mother to help her sell a piece of property.
+Following what Spencer and the alt-right came to refer to as “hailgate,” the media cycle fixated on trolling attacks against Tanya Gersh, a Jewish realtor living in Whitefish, Montana, who had been asked by Spencer’s mother to help her sell a piece of property.

 The driving impetus behind the fracas appears to have been the possibility that some in the community might protest Sherry Spencer’s building to demonstrate their rejection of her son’s ideology.

-Spencer, who had recently joined into what was referred to as “The First Triumvirate” with Andrew Anglin of the Daily Stormer, and Mike Enoch of The Daily Shoah, (titles intended to evoke Nazism and the Holocaust) insisted that his mother was the subject of an extortion scheme, which Spencer categorized as “a nasty shakedown of an innocent woman”.
+Spencer, who had recently joined into what was referred to as “The First Triumvirate” with Andrew Anglin of the Daily Stormer website and Mike Enoch of the Daily Shoah podcast (titles intended to evoke Nazism and the Holocaust), insisted that his mother was the subject of an extortion scheme, which Spencer categorized as “a nasty shakedown of an innocent woman.”

 The shakedown allegation originated in a web posting purportedly authored by Sherry Spencer, Richard’s mother.
-The very next day Anglin parroted the allegation in an article he wrote for the Daily Stormer.
-Over the next several months, Anglin posted a total of 30 articles urging his hundreds of thousands of readers to unleash a torrent of abusive phone calls, voicemails, emails, text messages, social media messages—even Christmas cards—on the Jewish realtor, her family and their associates.
+The very next day, Anglin parroted the allegation in an article he wrote for the Daily Stormer.
+Over the next several months, Anglin posted a total of 30 articles urging his hundreds of thousands of readers to unleash a torrent of abusive phone calls, voicemails, emails, text messages, social media messages — even Christmas cards — on the Jewish realtor, her family and their associates.
+(In April 2017, the Southern Poverty Law Center filed a lawsuit against Anglin in the U.S. District Court of Montana in Missoula.)

-Spencer tried to play the march off as a “joke” and maintained that he had no control over Anglin, whom he referred to as “totally wild—that’s not my kind of thing,” though maintaining that Anglin was a “rational” person who wouldn’t engage in physical violence.
-Though Anglin’s permit for the march has expired, the community of Whitefish seems to have tired of Spencer’s theatrics bringing negative light on the town.
+Spencer tried to play the march off as a “joke” and maintained that he had no control over Anglin, whom he referred to as “totally wild — that’s not my kind of thing,” though maintaining that Anglin was a “rational” person who wouldn’t engage in physical violence.

-Several weeks after the 2016 NPI Conference, at the invitation of a neo-Nazi and former Texas A&M student Preston Wiginton, Spencer spoke to a ballroom of nearly 400 individuals.
-“America, at the end of the day,” Spencer told his audience “belongs to white men.
+On December 6, 2016, at the invitation of a neo-Nazi and former Texas A&M student Preston Wiginton, Spencer spoke to a ballroom of nearly 400 individuals.
+“America, at the end of the day,” Spencer told his audience, “belongs to white men.
 Our bones are in the ground.
 We own it.
 At the end of the day America can’t exist without us.
 We defined it.
 This country does belong to White people, culturally, politically, socially, everything.”
 Following the controversy and attention generated by his appearance at Texas A&M, Spencer announced that he would be embarking on a college tour in 2017.
-The first scheduled stop is at Auburn University on April 18, 2017.